WayneD/script.tv.show.next.aired/README.txt

     ...
     Window(home).Property(NextAired.215.Wday)

-The date for each container in a nice format, with just the month name and day num (e.g. "Feb 14" & "14 Feb" are 2 typical formats):
+The date for each container in a "nice" format, with just the month name and day num (e.g. "Feb 14" & "14 Feb" are 2 typical localized formats):
     Window(home).Property(NextAired.200.Date)
     ...
     Window(home).Property(NextAired.215.Date)